ljw1004/csharpspec/csharp/basic-concepts.md

 ### Interface members

 The members of an interface are the members declared in the interface and in all base interfaces of the interface.
-The members in class `object` are not, strictly speaking, members of any interface (§13.2).
-However, the members in class `object` are available via member lookup in any interface type (§7.4).
+The members in class `object` are not, strictly speaking, members of any interface ([Interface members](interfaces.md#interface-members)).
+However, the members in class `object` are available via member lookup in any interface type ([Member lookup](expressions.md#member-lookup)).

 ### Array members